 All Doppler databases are hosted on GCP's Cloud SQL, which is a database cluster and management system designed to maintain database availability in the face of hardware, software, and even data center failure.
 When a primary database fails, it is automatically replaced with another replica database called a standby.

 Doppler regularly and automatically creates snapshots of its databases through GCP's Automated Backups feature.

-Doppler prohibits its employees from accessing any sensitive customer data without explicit customer permission.
+Doppler builds its tools such that employees cannot access sensitive customer data without explicit customer approval.
 This data includes, but is not limited to, secrets, Doppler issued API keys, and user passwords.
 Doppler does not and will never build a "God Mode" for our internal tools.
 It is your data, not ours.

 In the rare case a Doppler support agent needs to access your workplace, you will need to manually grant them access by inviting their email in the team page.
 It is recommended to restrict their access to only the projects and environments that need assistance.
 You should always revoke their access after the support ticket has been closed.

 Doppler is always looking for ways to improve security for our customers.
 If you would like to report a security vulnerability or other security-related finding, please do so via our Vulnerability Disclosure Program (VDP).